KrisRoz67/roombook/user_stories.md

 # User stories for room booking system

 ## Customer user stories

+- As a customer, I would like to register, to be able to all actions
 - As a customer, I would like to see all available rooms in the hotel  for given date , to make reservation
 - As a customer, I would like to make a room reservation for a given date
 - As a customer, I would like to cancel a room reservation
 - As a customer, I would like to change room reservation date

 ## Administrator user stories
 - As an administrator, I would like to see all room reservations